Environmental threats to the Great Barrier Reef: Climate change

 Global warming may have triggered the collapse of reef ecosystems throughout the tropics.
 Increased global temperatures are thought by some to bring more violent tropical storms, but reef systems are naturally resilient and recover from storm battering.
 Most people agree that an upward trend in temperature will cause much more coral bleaching; others suggest that while reefs may die in certain areas, other areas will become habitable for corals, and new reefs will form.
 However, the rate at which the mass bleaching events occur is estimated to be much faster than reefs can recover from, or adjust to.
+As of 2022 there have been 6 mass bleaching events, out of those 3 occurred between 2016 and 2020.
+The Great Barrier Reef Marine Park Authority reported a mass bleaching event over the 2021-2022 summer had affected 91% of the reefs.
+It was the fourth mass bleaching event to occur over 7 years and the first to occur during La Niña.
+In December of 2021 temperatures in 85% of the Great Barrier Reef were higher than any other year.
+We are beginning to see the long term affects of climate change on the sensitive coral population through widespread bleaching events.
+La Niña is to blame for the excessively high temperatures during the 2021-2022 summer causing coral stress to be 2.5 higher than previous La Niña years.

 However, Kleypas et al. in their 2006 report suggest that the trend towards ocean acidification indicates that as the sea's pH decreases, corals will become less able to secrete calcium carbonate.
 In 2009, a study showed that Porites corals, the most robust on the Great Barrier Reef, have slowed down their growth by 14.2% since 1990.
 It suggested that the cause was heat stress and a lower availability of dissolved calcium to the corals.

 Climate change has implications for other forms of life on the Great Barrier Reef as well – some fishes' preferred temperature range lead them to seek new areas to live, thus causing chick mortality in seabirds that prey on the fish.
 Also, in sea turtles, higher temperatures mean that the sex ratio of their populations will change, as the sex of sea turtles is determined by temperature.
 The habitat of sea turtles will also shrink.
 A 2018 study which compared the sex ratio of green sea turtles in the northern and southern populations found that the northern population was almost all female.

 On 22 April 2018 scientists expressed alarm that the impact of climate change could cause massive damage to the ecosystem.
+Previous research has estimated a rise of 3 degrees would be detrimental to coral health.
+Since then temperatures have risen approximately .08 degrees Celsius.